-To sum up, we can say that many of the presented ideas are already well-developed in the technological sense, and some of them have even found their way into commercial software products.
-Although the software functionalities are stable and apparently useful, the logical next step for research and application has seldom been done, namely a rigorous assessment of usability and usefulness.
-There are a few specific experiments about evaluation of Personal Information Agents and the influence of process-aware, proactive information delivery, respectively (see [15, 17, 27, 56]), but in our opinion there is still a need for broad and long-term experiments about usability issues, user acceptance, and influence on working behavior and working efficiency / effectiveness by KM tools.
+To sum up, we can say that many of the presented ideas are already well-developed in the technological sense, and some of them have even found their way into commercial software products of advanced vendors.
+In those applications, the agent term is often not used in the narrower technical sense, but merely as a communication or as a design metaphor, but not built upon dedicated agent software platforms.
+There is a clear, but indirect, link between the functionalities achieved by such systems and our KM software requirements R1 - R4 defined above.
+Usually one can see that the software functionalities provided here are useful, because they address issues caused by our items R1 - R4 (e.g., in frequently changing environments, push services achieved by personal information agents are much more important than in stable environments, since an agent can continuously monitor whether some relevant change has happened).
+Altogether, though the software functionalities are stable to some extent and apparently useful, the logical next step for research and application has seldom been done, namely a rigorous assessment of usability and usefulness issues.
+There are a few specific experiments about evaluation of Personal Information Agents and the influence of process-aware, proactive information delivery, respectively (see [16, 18, 32, 70]), but in our opinion there is still a need for broad and long-term experiments about usability issues, user acceptance, and influence on working behavior and working efficiency / effectiveness by KM tools.